DCNR works to restore Cumberland County state forest

 Now that officials have worked from the outside into the core of the problem, they hope to set the forest up for future success.

-“We have something blooming throughout the year for all the development stages and also have some types of trees and food production for wildlife 365 days a year,” said Wright.
+“We have something blooming throughout the year for all the development stages and also have some types of trees and food production for wildlife 365 days a year,” Wright went on.